 Held in spring of each academic year, the AUD Gala Dinner is a formal event that honors AUD graduates as well as other students, faculty and staff.
-A series of esteemed awards, including the President's Awards, Departmental Awards, and Student Affairs Awards, are granted based on nominations from the AUD community.
+A series of esteemed awards, including the President's Award for Student Excellence, Departmental Awards, and Student Affairs Awards, are granted based on nominations from the AUD community.